INVEST-flagship/Aaltonen-Tervola-Heino-2021-Analysing-the-effects-of-healthcare-payment-policies-in-conjunction-with/README.md

 ## About the codes

-Codes are divided in to three modules: public healthcare customer fees (ASMAKSU), medicine reimbursements (LAAKE) and reimbursement of private health care and travel expenses (SAIRHKORV).
-Master module (KOKO) includes all previous groups and necessary SISU-model codes.
-SISU model codes are available at https://www.stat.fi/tup/mikrosimulointi/lataus.html
+Codes are divided into three legislation modules: public healthcare user charges (ASMAKSU), reimbursements for prescribed medicines (LAAKE) and reimbursement for private health care and travel expenses (SAIRHKORV).
+Master module (KOKO) runs all afore-mentioned modules and other SISU legislation modules, which are available at https://www.stat.fi/tup/mikrosimulointi/lataus.html.

-In addition, each module has different types of files (datamuok = raw data editing code, lakimakrot = detailed entities of the law divided into macros, simul = actual simulation code).
-Sub-modules can also be run independently without the KOKO module.
+In addition, modules have different types of files (datamuok = raw data editing code, lakimakrot = legislation macros, simul = actual simulation code).
+Sub-modules can also be run from the "simul"-files independently without the master module.

+PASMAKSU, PLAAKE and PSAIRHKORV tables contain numerical parameters of legislation in different years

 ## Output examples